Joojeh kabob are skewers of chicken that have been marinated in saffron, onion and yoghurt before being quickly cooked on a hot griddle pan.

 Whether you call them kebabs, kabobs, kababs, skewers or plain old stiff on sticks, there is just something special about cooking and eating food that has been cooked on a skewer.

-I have lots of examples on my website that range from Greek chicken souvlaki to Indonesian-influenced pork satay and Indian-influenced chicken tikka skewers to my Lebanese-influenced beef kofta kebabs.
+I have lots of examples on my website that range from Spanish pinchos morunos to Indonesian-influenced pork satay and Indian-influenced chicken tikka skewers to my Lebanese-influenced beef kofta kebabs.

 It has an unmistakable sweet flavour with some slightly bitter tones and a magic floral vibe running through it.
 It also gives these Persian chicken kebabs the most incredible colour.

-Despite the long “headline” prep/cook time for this recipe it is easy to make and almost all of the time for this dish is the marinade time.
-Preparation will take around 20-25 minutes and cooking is dine in less than 10 minutes.
+Despite the long "headline" prep/cook time for this recipe, it is easy to make, and almost all of the time for this dish is the marinade time.
+Preparation will take around 20-25 minutes, and cooking will take less than 10 minutes.

 Frequently Asked Questions